davidokeyode/aro-prismacloud-workshop/full/1-create-aro-cluster.md

 ### Register the resource providers
 To successfully deploy the ARO cluster, you need to register the **"Microsoft.RedHatOpenShift"** resource providers.
 We will also ensure that the **"Microsoft.Compute"** and **"Microsoft.Storage"** resource providers are also registered.

-1. Go to [https://shell.azure.com](https://shell.azure.com) and sign in with your Azure credentials
+1. Go to [Azure Cloud Shell](https://shell.azure.com) and sign in with your credentials

 2. If you have multiple Azure subscriptions, specify the relevant subscription ID: